 Then Janine took a change in direction, studied Pilates with the Pilates Foundation and became a qualified teacher.
 She learnt Kathak dancing, studying with Guruji Pratap Pawar and made frequent trips to India, where the idea for her label Jaadu was born.

 Janine has a close relationship with her suppliers - small family businesses, young designers, social enterprises and empowerment groups and maintains, as far as possible, a responsible approach to everything produced.
 She is very concerned with establishing long term partnerships with people who are also conscious of correct ethical practices and safe environmental conditions.

-At the moment Janine is making a small collection of nightwear, accessories and jewellery for the wholesale market and in 2016 she opened an e-shop on Etsy under the name of Jaadu Boutique.
+At the moment Janine is making a small collection of nightwear, accessories and jewellery for the wholesale market and in 2016 she opened an Etsy store under the name of Jaadu Boutique.